blulas/bamoe-demos/watson/README.md

 # IBM Business Automation Manager Open Editions Demos - Watson Orchestrate using BAMOE Business Service Projects

 # Overview
-The purpose of this repostitory module is to demonstrate how different types of BAMOE projects can utilize the embedded engine API's for things like rules, decision models, and stateless processes.
-This architecture is mostly considered a `legacy` approach, since Drools has been around for over 20 years and some customers never adopted the remote KIE Server or Kogito approach.
-Other reasons is that customer applications require the rules/data to be in the same process, with no remote calls whatsoever.
-We call this the `BAMOE Embedded` approach.

-The following demonstration projects available are:
+The purpose of this repostitory module is to demonstrate how a Watson Orchestrate Agent interacts with varous BAMOE business services, via the BAMOE MCP Server.

+## Repository Modules
+This is a multi-module repository, with the following modules:

+- [**WxO BAMOE**](wxo-bame) is a simple Watson Orchestrate demo which interacts with both decision and process based business services.

 ## Additional Information (*Appendicies*)
 This repository is focused on business automation using [**IBM Business Automation Manager Open Editions**](https://www.ibm.com/docs/en/ibamoe/9.3.x) products, specifically the IBM build of [**Kogito**](https://kogito.kie.org/) known as **IBM Decision Manager Open Edition (DMOE)** and **IBM Process Automation Manager Open Edition (PAMOE)**, leveraging [**Quarkus**](https://quarkus.io/) or [**Spring Boot**](https://spring.io/) as the assoicated container runtime.
 The following online documentation is available in order to learn various aspects of these products and frameworks: